me25542/pico-smart_enclosure/README.md

 ## Received I2C values, and what they do:

+(*should* stil work, but dosen't seem to.
+Outdated; v2 uses a beter primary encoding scheem)

 **Values 0-3 set the enclosure mode:**
 - 0 = error (shuts everything down and enters a safe state)
 - 1 = standby (doesn't really do anything, turns off the PSU to save power when the lights are off)